 ICO offers affiliate reward sites potential cookie consent exemption

-The Information Commissioner’s Office has updated its advice on strictly necessary cookies, exempting reward companies from requiring consent under data privacy laws if they meet certain criteria.
+The Information Commissioner’s Office (ICO) has updated its advice on strictly necessary cookies, exempting reward companies from requiring consent under data privacy laws if they meet certain criteria.

 A source of contention for some time, cashback and loyalty sites have argued that because their users have consented to be tracked in order to receive a reward, their cookies should be classified as strictly necessary.